 Novotel Suites, located in the emerging Cau Giay district of Hanoi, is the new concept from Novotel.
 Introducing “A new way of hotel living” to both short and extended stay guests, each of the 151 studios and one to three bedroom apartments offers spacious living quarters, with ergonomically designed furnishings, stylish décor...

 Located in No3 Bao Khanh Lane, Hoan Kiem Dist, from the hotel, you can easily reach the Hoan Kiem Lake (1-minute walking), well-known French Quarter, Saint Joseph Cathedral, the historical places and many tourist attractions in Ha Noi.
 With 25 luxury Rooms , Hanoi Bonsella Hotel ensures our beloved guests the most...

 The capital city of Vietnam, Hanoi wears the stripes of a city bearing a rich cultural past, and one that is still reflected in its current landscape.
 Recognised for its unique blend of Southeast Asian heritage, coupled with a prevailing French influence, the city is peppered with a myriad of olden temples and charming markets.
 The city also...

 Tirant hotel has been in operation since the beginning of 2011.
 The hotel is located at Gia Ngu street which in Vietnamese means Fish Village, that is where fisherman and their family resided.
-In 1800s, the pond in the middle of the area was occluded, opening up a long new road which went through many different...
+Situated in the heart of Hanoi’s finest cultural landmark, the Old Quarter – the nest of all the historical legends and the well-reserved area,...

 As a small village, Moon Garden homestay has the traditional ancient houses, house on stilt, and a Moon Garden hall.
 Ancient houses are Mango house, Pomelo house Frangipani house in traditional style with 3 parts of living room and two bedrooms, and a smaller house with only one bedroom: Guava...